legend-exp/legend-pygeom-hpges/docs/source/manual.md

 implementing {meth}`.base.HPGe._decode_polycone_coord`.
 For asymmetric shapes, override {meth}`.base.HPGe._g4_solid` to build a CSG subtracted solid.

-This class is also the basis of the [_legend-pygeom-l200_ implementation of the LEGEND-200 experiment](https://github.com/legend-exp/legend-pygeom-l200).
+This package is also used in the [_legend-pygeom-l200_ implementation of the LEGEND-200 experiment](https://github.com/legend-exp/legend-pygeom-l200).